Chart Color Schemes

 Mansfield is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mansfield's population is estimated at around 9,285 as of Feb 2026.
-This reflects an increase of 434 people (4.9%) since the 2021 Census, which reported a population of 8,851 people.
-The change is inferred from the resident population of 9,276 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,887 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.
+The population of the suburb of Mansfield (Qld) is estimated to be around 9,344 as of May 2026.
+This figure reflects an increase of 493 people since the 2021 Census, which recorded a population of 8,851.
+The change is inferred from AreaSearch's estimation of the resident population at 9,341 following examination of the latest ERP data release by the ABS in June 2025 and an additional five validated new addresses since the Census date.
+This results in a population density ratio of 1,899 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing approximately 82.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-As we examine future population trends, projections indicate a decline in overall population over this period, with the suburb's population expected to shrink by 2 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 316 people.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Examining future population trends, projections indicate a decline in overall population by 61 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 85 and over age group, which is projected to increase by 280 people.

 Frequently Asked Questions - Population